Cozy Moments of Connection in Natural Light

 • Google Fi (uses T-Mobile and U.S. Cellular)

-These providers offer plans starting at $15-$30 per month.
-That’s half of what you’d pay with AT&T or Verizon.
+These providers offer monthly plans starting at $15-$30, half of what you’d pay with AT&T or Verizon.

 Don’t forget to check coverage maps before switching.
 While these carriers use big networks, there can be small differences in coverage.
-I always do a quick zip code check on their websites to make sure I’ll have good service in my area.
+I always do a quick zip code check on their websites to ensure I’ll have good service in my area.

 Optimizing Data Usage